seeker316/seeker316.github.io/_experiences/avr_assembly.md

 ---

 # ATMEGA 328 Architecture
-Based on Havard Architecture - Data memory and program memory are kept seperate.
+- Based on Havard Architecture - Data memory and program memory are kept seperate.
 Hence 2 independent paths to data and memory.
-8-bit RISC (Reduced Instruction Set Computer) based CPU.
+- 8-bit RISC (Reduced Instruction Set Computer) based CPU.
-32KB of flash memory program storage.
+- 32KB of flash memory program storage.

-32 general registers 0x0000 - 0x001F
+- 32 general registers 0x0000 - 0x001F
-64 I/O Registers 0x0020 - 0x005F
+- 64 I/O Registers 0x0020 - 0x005F
-160 Extendable I/O registers 0x0060 - 0x00FF
+- 160 Extendable I/O registers 0x0060 - 0x00FF
-2KB internal data 0x0100 - 0x08FF
+- 2KB internal data 0x0100 - 0x08FF

-32 general registers from R0 to R31.
+- 32 general registers from R0 to R31.

-atmega 328p microcontroller I/O PORTS, there are total 4 ports PORT A (PORT A is used by the ADC.
+- atmega 328p microcontroller I/O PORTS, there are total 4 ports
+    - PORT A (PORT A is used by the ADC.
 The ADC is connected to an 8 channel Analog Multiplexer which allows eight single-ended voltage inputs constructed from pins of PORT A)
-PORT B (8 bit port)
+    - PORT B (8 bit port)
-PORT C (7 bit port)
+    - PORT C (7 bit port)
-PORT D (8 bit port)
+    - PORT D (8 bit port)

-available USART,SPI and TWI.
+- Available USART,SPI and TWI.

 ## General purpose registers (R0-R31)
 General-purpose registers in the ATmega328P are 32 registers (R0 to R31) used for temporary data storage, arithmetic operations, and addressing during program execution.